alexey-savchenko-am/Excel.DataTable/README.md

 ## DataParser

-Use DataParser class to use default OpenXmlDataObtainer and OpenXmlDataWriter.
+Use the DataParser class to simplify initialization with default OpenXmlDataObtainer and OpenXmlDataWriter.

-ExcelDataParser implements IDisposable interface to clear streams after reading or writing data.
-So you need to use parser within using block:
+ExcelDataParser implements IDisposable, so you should use it within a using block:

 ```csharp
 var result = new List<SalesOrdersDataModel>();